Hyatt Regency, Minneapolis, Boundary Waters B Room. October 28, 8:30-11:00am

 Safe Delivery and Theft on the Road of Gold-and-Silk: The Lost Tapestry of Leo X for the Sistine Chapel

 One of the most enduring debates in the study of papal patronage concerns the original number and hanging arrangement of the Acts of the Apostles tapestries in the Sistine Chapel, a lavish set commissioned by Pope Leo X (born Giovanni de’ Medici) and designed by Raphael (c.1515-16).
-Scholarly reconstructions on the number of tapestries have undermined their asymmetrical hanging orders.
+The two scholarly reconstructions of the number of tapestries (either ten or sixteen) are both undermined by their asymmetrical hanging orders.
 This paper brings attention to an overlooked payment of Leo X for eleven Flemish tapestries to be carried from Flanders to Rome via Lyon (21 April 1518), a document which has been unjustifiably disassociated from the Sistine Chapel commission.
 A close inspection of the chapel’s physical structure confirms that the addition of an eleventh tapestry with ‘St. Peter in Prison’ near the singing gallery brings the decoration to a long sought-after completion both formally and iconographically.
 After suffering the loss of the aforementioned piece for the Sistine Chapel, Leo X seemingly organized his tapestry business more cautiously: on 21 May 1520, Tommaso Vincidor was provided by the Pope with a letter of safe conduct for personally overseeing the weaving and transportation of another luxurious tapestry set from Brussels.

 Papal Patronage and the Reinvention of Architecture